 - Create any data collection tools and processes needed to evaluate the program

-You might also want to consider piloting the program on a small scale first to help you identify and address any unforeseen issues.
+You might also want to consider piloting the program with a small group first to help you identify and address any unforeseen issues.

 IMPLEMENT, MONITOR, EVALUATE, & REFINE

-Okay, technically this is four steps, but they’re so interconnected that we’ll consider them one.
+Okay, technically this is four steps, but they’re so interconnected that we’ll consider them as one.

-As you begin program implementation, you’ll be continuously monitoring to determine if the program is being implemented as expected and to identify any improvements your participants experience.
+As you begin to implement your program, you’ll be continuously monitoring to determine if the program is being implemented as expected and to identify any improvements your participants experience.
 All of these data will then be compiled to evaluate how effective your program is so you can refine it (or cancel it) as necessary.